PartemImperium/dotfiles/readme.md

 ```

 ## Test it Out
+#TODO: Change this out to reflect using the Dockerfile

 If you want to try out before running it on your machine you can use one of the following docker containers to see what it will do.
 As soon as you exit out of the container it will stop and all changes will be reverted.

 You can use whichever base image you perfer (any base image will do but I have examples for both Alpine and Ubuntu).
 The below commands start the docker container in a interactive colorized terminal (and auto installs/updates the needed tools) that self destructs when you exit the container.